BLZ11/21-765-project/README.md

 # Bond Energy/Bond Order Population (Beta Version)

-The bond energy/bond order population ([BEBOP]()) program is a computational chemistry algorithm that computes accurate molecular energies at equilibrium and bond energies using well-conditioned Hartree-Fock orbital populations and bond orders.
+The bond energy/bond order population ([BEBOP](https://chemrxiv.org/engage/chemrxiv/article-details/624dff79855ee54b39e40518)) program is a computational chemistry algorithm that computes accurate molecular energies at equilibrium and bond energies using well-conditioned Hartree-Fock orbital populations and bond orders from approximate quantum chemistry methods.

 This is a beta version of the code.